Ah, the magic of a printed book—the texture, the aroma, the whole experience!

 1. RELX Group

-RELX, formerly called Reed Elsevier, is a London-based publishing company.
+RELX, formerly called Reed Elsevier, is a UK-based publishing company.
 It builds information-based analytics and decision tools, along with offering academic and business publishing services.
 The company caters to clients across 180 countries.
 18% of the total scientific articles in the world are reviewed, edited, and disseminated by RELX.

 - Revenue: £7.244 billion (2021)